India's needs connected to countries involved in war; we're on peace's side: Modi | Politics

 ''These people also tried to regionalise 'Operation Ganga'.
 These people have given a different colour of regionalism and communalism to every scheme - it is a major worry for India's future,'' the prime minister said.

-Addressing BJP workers after his party's massive win in four state elections, Modi said, ''India has a connection with the countries involved in the war - economically, security wise, education wise and politically as well.
-India's several needs are connected to these countries.'' ''The ongoing war is affecting every country across the world.
-India is on peace's side and hopes that all problems are resolved with deliberations,'' he added.
+Addressing BJP workers after his party's massive win in four state elections, Modi said, ''The ongoing war is affecting every country across the world directly and indirectly.
+India is on peace's side and hopes that all problems are resolved with deliberations.'' ''India has a connection with the countries involved in the war - economically, security wise, education wise and politically as well.
+India's several needs are connected to these countries,'' he said.

+The price of crude oil, palm oil and sunflower oil that India imports is also rising very fast in the international market, Modi noted.

+Be it coal, cooking gas or fertilizer, their prices are rising across the world and due to the war, the prices are rising across the globe, he said, adding that particularly the developing nations are facing problems.

 ''In this global context, amidst these difficulties, if we look at the budget this time, a belief arises that the country is moving ahead on the path of the self-reliant India campaign.
 This sentiment is further fuelled by this budget,'' Modi said.